-You can buy classics like Dr. Seuss books and even Harry Potter for less than $10 each, but if you sign up for Kindle Unlimited, you can have access to more than 1 million eBooks for $9.99 per month.
-Try it out for 30 days free.
+You can buy classics like Dr. Seuss books and even Harry Potter for less than $10 each.
+But, if you sign up for Kindle Unlimited, you can have access to more than 1 million eBooks for $9.99 per month.
+Try Kindle Unlimited for 30 days free.

 Want more ebooks, but don’t want to be limited to just Kindle’s library?
 BookBub is a great, free, online service that connects book lovers with free and deeply discounted ebooks.

-BookBub keeps you in the know by sharing deep discounts on acclaimed ebooks in daily, targeted emails based on the types of books you choose to get notified about.
+Bookbub keeps you in the know by sharing discounts on acclaimed ebooks that you actually want to read.
+They send daily, targeted emails based on the types of books you choose to get notified about.
 With categories ranging from mysteries to cookbooks, and stores from Amazon to Apple iBooks, when publishers offer deals, you’re in for one happy ending.

 Barnes & Noble actually has some surprisingly good deals on books if you know where to look.

 One of the best spots is their kids’ books under $5 section.
-Some of the selection is only available online, but a lot of books are available in stores.
-You can even buy online and pick up in store the same day so you don’t have to go searching in the children’s section.
+Some of the selection is only available online, but a lot of books are available in-store.
+You can even buy online and pick up in-store the same day so you don’t have to go searching in the children’s section.